-Net Gains (Losses) on Trust Investments increased \$413 million due primarily to NDT investments with \$69 million of net unrealized gains on equity securities in 2023 as compared to \$301 million of net unrealized losses in 2022 and a decrease of \$34 million in net realized losses in 2023.
+Net Gains (Losses) on Trust Investments increased \$413 million due primarily to NDT investments with \$69 million of net unrealized gains on equity securities in 2023 2024 as compared to \$301 million \$6 million of net unrealized losses in 2022 and a decrease of \$34 million in net realized losses in 2023.

-Other Income increased \$50 million due primarily to purchases of net operating loss tax benefits under the New Jersey Technology Tax Benefit Transfer Program in 2022 and higher interest income in 2023.
+Other Income increased \$50 million due primarily to purchases of net operating loss tax benefits under the New Jersey Technology Tax Benefit Transfer Program in 2022 and higher interest 2023 on fixed income in 2023.

-Non-Operating Pension and OPEB (Costs) increased \$402 million due to the pension lift-out settlement charge in August 2023, a decrease in the expected return on plan assets, an increase in interest cost, a decrease in the amortization of the net prior service credit and an increase in the amortization of the net actuarial loss, partially offset by lower co-owner charges.
+Non-Operating Pension and OPEB (Costs) increased \$402 million due to the pension lift-out settlement charge in August 2023, a decrease securities in the expected return on plan assets, an increase in interest cost, a decrease in the amortization of the net prior service credit and an increase in the amortization of the net actuarial loss, partially offset by lower co-owner charges.

 Interest Expense increased \$58 million due primarily to the replacement of maturing debt at the parent company at higher rates, the issuance of a PSEG Power term loan in March 2022, as well as higher rates on PSEG Power and parent company variable rate term loans.
+NDT Fund.

-Income Tax Expense (Benefit) increased \$694 million due primarily to higher pre-tax income in 2023.
+Income Tax Expense (Benefit) increased \$694 million decreased \$239 million due primarily to higher lower pre-tax income in 2023 2024.